Horsford’s foes call for inquiry, resignation in wake of his affair

 The seat is generally seen by forecasters as likely to remain in Democratic hands, but it is by no means a lock.
 It has been represented by both Democrats and Republicans since it was created after the 2010 census.

-Democrats currently outnumber Republicans by about 39,000 registered voters in the district, which includes parts of Clark and Lyon counties as well as all of Nye, Lincoln, White Pine, Esmeralda and Mineral counties.
+Democrats outnumber Republicans by about 39,000 registered voters in the district, which includes parts of Clark and Lyon counties and all of Nye, Lincoln, White Pine, Esmeralda and Mineral counties.

 In 2016, the district chose former Secretary of State Hillary Clinton (50 percent) over President Donald Trump (45 percent).